reidrac/swift-nbd-server/README.md

  - The default 64KB storage block is a wild/random guess, other values could be better.
  - The storage can't be mounted in more than one client at once, there's no global lock management.
- - NDB doesn't provide secure access so it's better to run the server locally and connect with the standard NBD client to localhost.
+ - NBD doesn't provide secure access so it's better to run the server locally and connect with the standard NBD client to localhost.
 OpenStack storage can (and should) be accessed over a SSL connection.
  - It can be used over the Internet but the performance is dependant on the bandwidth, so